oracle-livelabs/adb/shared/adw-connection-wallet/adw-connection-wallet.md

     ![The Oracle Usage Tracking dialog box](./images/sql-developer-started.png " ")

-## Task 2: Connect SQL Developer to Database Securely Without Wallet
+## Task 2: Connect to the Database Using SQL Developer Securely Without a Wallet

 The first of two methods we'll learn for establishing a secure SQL Developer connection to an autonomous database is to connect securely without a wallet, using TLS authentication.